-- 5.732 Land at Hackwood Farm, lies on the western boundary of Derby City.
-The site adjoins the northern edge of Mickleover and lies to the north side of the former Great Northern railway line which is now a Sustrans route. - M62 5.743The sites offers an opportunity to deliver a sustainable urban extension along with land in Derby City as the site in South Derbyshire alone is not sustainable.
-As such, the site will only be developed subject to Derby City Council allocating the adjacent land for housing in their Local Plan -at time of the writing a decision on allocation had not been made. - M63 5.754The Highways Agency had previously stated concerns regarding any development to the west of Derby due to the impact it would have on the A38.
-Since our Preferred Growth Strategy consultation, the Government have announced its intention to support Highways Agency schemes including improvements to the A38 junctions, subject to value for money and viability considerations. - M64 5.765 The site only being developed only in combination with the Derby City site allows for a more sustainable site to be developed; where better services and facilities can be provided that either site alone cannot provide.
+- 5.72 Land at Hackwood Farm, lies on the western boundary of Derby City.
+The site adjoins the northern edge of Mickleover and lies to the north side of the former Great Northern railway line which is now a Sustrans route. - 5.73 The site offers an opportunity to deliver a sustainable urban extension along with land in Derby City, as the site in South Derbyshire alone is not sustainable.
+As such, the site will only be developed subject to Derby City Council allocating the adjacent land for housing in their Local Plan. - 5.74 The Highways Agency had previously stated concerns regarding any development to the west of Derby due to the impact it would have on the A38.
+Since our Preferred Growth Strategy consultation, the Government have announced its intention to support Highways Agency schemes including improvements to the A38 junctions, subject to value for money and viability considerations. - 5.75 The site only being developed in combination with the Derby City site allows for a more sustainable site to be developed; better services and facilities can be provided that either site alone cannot provide.
 The site will also offer potential local highways improvements, better linkages across the Mickleover to Egginton Greenway and additional primary school provision which will benefit new and the existing residents of Mickleover.
 Some elements of the policy listed below may be provided on the Derby City site but for completeness, they are all listed.